 Additional Standard Deductions

-It’s worth noting, the additional standard deductions apply to each spouse, so if you and your spouse are both blind and over the age of 65, then you qualify for the maximum additional standard deduction.
+The additional standard deductions apply to each spouse, so you'd qualify for the maximum additional standard deduction if you're married and both you and your spouse are blind and over the age of 65.

 Standard Deduction vs. Itemizing

 Deciding whether you should take the standard deduction or itemize your deductions really comes down to which option lowers your taxable income the most and provides you with the most tax relief.
 The IRS tells taxpayers to select the option that gives them the biggest tax break, so you might want to prepare your tax return both ways to see which is best.
 You can't take both the standard deduction and itemize.
 You must choose one or the other.

 A small exception exists for tax year 2021.
 It's been implemented by the federal government in response to the coronavirus pandemic.
 You can claim both the standard deduction and a separate deduction for up to $300 in cash donations you make to qualifying charitable organizations.
 This increases to $600 if you're married and filing a joint tax return.
 Charitable giving is normally an itemized deduction, but you can claim it on the 2021 tax return right beneath the line for the standard deduction when you file in 2022.